hywelbennett/documentation/docs/java/workflows.md

 ### Workflow Interface Inheritance

 Workflow interfaces can form inheritance hierarchies.
 It may be useful for creating components reusable across multiple Workflow interfaces.
-For example imaging a UI or CLI button that allows to call `retryNow` signal on any Workflow.
+For example imagine a UI or CLI button that allows to call `retryNow` signal on any Workflow.
 To implement this feature you can redesign the above interface to:

 ```java